CLSherrod/clsherrod.github.io/_drafts/review/2015-09-15-podcasting-blueprint-best-seller.md

 <li>Joe Vitale's “Expect Miracles”</li>
 <li>David Mathison’s “Be The Media”</li>
 </ol>
 <p>I’m super thrilled and very grateful for everyone for their support in making it all happen.
-My growing audience is wonderful and I appreciate every one of you.</p>
+My growing audience is wonderful and I appreciate every one of you.

-<p>P.S. <a href="http://ChristopherSherrod.com/podcastingblueprint" target="_blank" rel="noopener">Podcasting Blueprint</a> has some very cool resources if you are at all interested in doing your own podcast.</p>
+P.S. <a href="http://ChristopherSherrod.com/podcastingblueprint" target="_blank" rel="noopener">Podcasting Blueprint</a> has some very cool resources if you are at all interested in doing your own podcast.

-<p>P.P.S.
+P.P.S.
 Thanks again for everyone’s support.
 I really appreciate it.</p>